Skip to content

 SnowflakeN/A (uses Snowflake storage)N/AN/A

-For GCP/Azure deployments, use MinIO as the storage layer, which provides S3-compatible access for DuckDB while running on cloud-native infrastructure:
+For GCP/Azure evaluation before provider-native plugins are implemented, use MinIO as the storage layer.
+It provides S3-compatible access for DuckDB while running on cloud-native infrastructure:

 # manifest.yaml (GCP deployment with MinIO)